 - Find and copy the Cloud Data Fusion service account

-- In the Cloud Console, go to the Service Accounts page.
+- In the Google Cloud console, go to the Service Accounts page.

 Go to the Service Accounts page